dominiquecuevas/Note/README.md

 # ♫ Note

-Search for song lyrics to highlight sections and annotate for their meaning.
+Search for song lyrics to highlight sections and annotate for meaning.

 ![](https://j.gifs.com/nxlJEW.gif)